Trump won't commit to peaceful transfer of power if he loses

 Trump won’t commit to peaceful transfer of power if he losesNew

 WASHINGTON (AP) — President Donald Trump is declining to commit to a peaceful transfer of power if he loses the Nov.
 3 presidential election.
-Trump told reporters Wednesday that he would “have to see what happens” when asked about whether he’d commit to a peaceful transfer of power.
-He says, ““You know that I’ve been complaining very strongly about the ballots, and the ballots are a disaster.”
-Trump has been pressing a monthslong campaign against mail-in voting, which more states are encouraging to keep voters safe amid the coronavirus pandemic.
-The president, who uses mail-in voting himself, has baselessly claimed widespread mail voting will lead to massive fraud.
+Trump told reporters Wednesday he would “have to see what happens” when asked about the matter.
+Trump’s Democratic challenger, Joe Biden, responded by asking, “What country are we in?”
+It is highly unusual that a sitting president would express less than complete confidence in the American democracy’s electoral process.
+But he also declined four years ago to commit to honoring the election results if his Democratic opponent, Hillary Clinton, won.